moritzpschwarz/osem/README.md

     "GDP",
-    "GValueAddGov", # as in NAM, technical relationship "GValueAddManuf", # more complicated in NAM, see 2.3.3 and 6.3.1 "DomDemand", # as in NAM
+    "GValueAddGov", # as in NAM, technical relationship "GValueAddManuf", # more complicated in NAM, see 2.3.3 and 6.3.1 "GValueAddConstr" ,
-    "GValueAddConstr" ,
     "GValueAddWholesaletrade"
   ),
   independent = c(
-    "TOTS - FinConsExpHH - FinConsExpGov - GCapitalForm - Export",
-    "GValueAdd + Import",
     "FinConsExpHH + GCapitalForm",
     "",
-    "FinConsExpGov",
-    "GDP",
+    "FinConsExpGov + FinConsExpHH",
+    "GDP + Export + GValueAddIndus",
     "GValueAddGov + GValueAddAgri + GValueAddIndus + GValueAddConstr + GValueAddWholesaletrade + GValueAddInfocom + GValueAddFinance + GValueAddRealest + GValueAddResearch + GValueAddArts",
-    "FinConsExpGov", # as in NAM, technical relationship "DomDemand + Export + LabCostManuf", # NAM uses 'export market indicator' not exports - unclear what this is, NAM uses unit labour cost in NOR manufacturing relative to the foreign price level - here is just total labour cost
+    "FinConsExpGov", # as in NAM, technical relationship "Export + LabCostManuf", # NAM uses 'export market indicator' not exports - unclear what this is, NAM uses unit labour cost in NOR manufacturing relative to the foreign price level - here is just total labour cost
-    "FinConsExpHH + FinConsExpGov + GCapitalForm",
-    "DomDemand + LabCostConstr + BuildingPermits", # in NAM some form of YFP2J = 0.3JBOL + 0.2JF P N + 0.3JO + 0.3JOIL.
+    "LabCostConstr + BuildingPermits", # in NAM some form of YFP2J = 0.3JBOL + 0.2JF P N + 0.3JO + 0.3JOIL.
 Unclear what this is.
 Using Building Permits instead
-    "DomDemand + Export + LabCostService"
+    "Export + LabCostService"
-  )
-)
+  ))
 ```

 To summarise this, we can print out the specification table: